zamoraricardo15/Github-Practice-with-VS-Code/README.md

-# Github-Practice-with-VS-Code
+# Github-Practice-with-Python-Code

 <p>
-Learning a new git
+Learning a new git Python Fundamentals

 </p>